Textual Bayes: Quantifying Prompt Uncertainty in LLM-Based Systems: Experiment Details

 Unlike a linear regressor or neural network where $\theta$ denotes continuous model parameters, for an \lbs $\theta$ denotes \emph{textual} parameters.
 From the statistical modelling perspective, a natural next step is to find the optimal value of $\theta$.
 For example, given an i.i.d.\ dataset $\dataset = \{(x_1, y_1), \ldots, (x_n, y_n)\}$, one might want to perform maximum-likelihood:

-The discrete nature of textual parameters prevents us from directly applying maximum-likelihood estimation to \lbss via gradient-based algorithms.
-Prompt engineering can be understood as approximating $\theta^*$ by having a human propose candidate $\theta$ until adequate performance on a small dataset is reached.
-However, this manual process lacks rigour, is lengthy and tedious, and thus does not scale well.
+The discrete nature of textual parameters prevents us from applying gradient-based algorithms to maximize likelihood in \lbss.
+Prompt engineering can be understood as approximating $\theta^*$ by having a human propose candidates $\theta$ until adequate performance on a small dataset is reached.
+However, this manual process lacks rigour, is lengthy and tedious, and does not scale well.

 Past works have proposed heuristic approaches to automatically optimize prompts $\theta$ in \lbss \citep{zhou2022large,khattab2024dspy,zhugegptswarm,cheng2024trace}.
-Here, we focus on iterative prompt optimization methods, which we can express mathematically as a stochastic update function $\promptopt$.
-Prompt optimization proceeds by iteratively applying $\promptopt$ to an initial prompt $\theta^{(0)}$:
+Here, we focus on iterative prompt optimization methods, which we can express mathematically as a stochastic update function $\promptopt$ applied iteratively to an initial prompt $\theta^{(0)}$:

 For simplicity, we assume that $\promptopt$ is Markovian; i.e., not a function of $\theta$ values from earlier than $t-1$. $\promptopt$, which consists of one or more LLM calls, is itself an \lbs.

 One particularly relevant prompt optimization method is TextGrad \citep{yuksekgonul2025optimizing}.
 The TextGrad framework conceptualizes constructive feedback on prompts as \emph{textual gradients} and proposes a method for ``backpropagating'' feedback through an \lbs akin to backpropagation in neural networks.
 Although this framework is highly analogous to backpropagation of gradients for continuous variables, it does not formally optimize model likelihood.